 Art appreciation is a valuable skill for children to develop because it can promote creativity, critical thinking, self-expression, and self-esteem.
 Living in North Las Vegas means you’re close to many amazing places to view art, including galleries and special exhibits both indoors and outdoors.
-That’s why Crème de la Crème of North Las Vegas brings you this list of awesome art installations around the area.
+That’s why Crème de la Crème of Las Vegas brings you this list of awesome art installations around the area.

 The Life Is Beautiful Murals